Grey's Anatomy: Conception

-While creating characters, as well as writing the first script, the series' writers had no character descriptions in mind, and hoped to cast the best actor available for each part.
-Rhimes has said that if the network had not allowed her to create characters this way, she would have been hesitant about moving forward with the series.
-Female roles, in particular, were developed as multi-faceted characters.
+While creating the characters and writing the initial script, the series' writers did not have specific character descriptions in mind, instead hoping to cast the best actor available for each role.
+Shonda Rhimes has expressed that if the network had not permitted her to create characters this way, she would have been hesitant to continue with the series.
+Female roles, in particular, were crafted to be multi-faceted and complex characters.